ChameleonCloud/docs/source/technical/complex/heat_templates.rst

 Heat Template Customization
 ---------------------------

 Customizing an existing template is a good way to start developing your own.
-We will use a simpler template than the previous example to start with: it is the `Hello World complex appliance <https://www.chameleoncloud.org/appliances/26/>`_.
+We will use a simpler template than the previous example to start with: the Hello World complex appliance, which you can find on `Trovi <https://trovi.chameleoncloud.org/dashboard/artifacts/7cf9ebda-9c10-486a-8e78-0f1f2bee3315>`_.

 First, delete the stack you launched, because we will need all three nodes to be free.
 To do this, go back to the *Project* > *Orchestration* > *Stacks* page, select your stack, and then click on the *Delete Stacks* button.
 You will be asked to confirm, so click on the *Delete Stacks* button.